 - 11 Travel Movies and Shows About Europe to Inspire Your Next Trip

-- 10 Best Summer Books to Read on the Beach
+- 15 Great Summer Books to Read at the Beach

 SmarterTravel Editor Shannon McMahon writes about all things travel.
 Follow her on Instagram at @shanmcmahon.